octobusjs/octobus/README.md

 - service functions (handlers) as first class citizens
 - inheritance is great when used with good care; composition is even better.

+## Motivation:
+- promotes high decoupling between the sender and the receiver of the message
+- logging and introspection of the messages
+- microservices friendly

 Requirements:
-- octobus.js requires node >= 6 because of its Proxy use, node 7 is recommended.
+- octobus.js requires node >= 6 because of its Proxy use.

 ## How to use it: